whitecodel/jsonToDart/README.md

-I'll modify the markdown to change all instances of "jsontodart" to "jsontodart" to maintain consistency in naming.

 # jsontodart

 `jsontodart` is a powerful command-line tool designed to streamline the process of generating Dart model classes from JSON data.
 Ideal for developers working with Flutter, it supports JSON files, URLs, and is available as a web tool and a Visual Studio Code extension.